GrainneWu/Hello-World/README.md

 ==============
 Hi everyone!
 This is Grainne Wu,a newbie of learning GitHub.
-If there is any question ,hope all expert can help.Thanks!
+If there is any question ,hope that all expertes can help.Thanks!